-OVHcloud — an open ecosystem, with several ways to contribute
+OVHcloud — An open ecosystem with a range of ways to contribute.

 Why talk about ecosystems?